Since the snow industry is a competitive market, it’s important that you know how to bid and win ANY residential snow client that comes your way.

-To calculate your labor burden, you need to compute time on the job as "man-hours."
-Because crew size can fluctuate (2 guys on the truck today, 3 tomorrow, etc.) a simple "12:30p-2:30p" doesn't actually give you a lot of information.
+To calculate your labor burden, you need to compute time on the job as "man hours."
+Crew size can fluctuate (2 guys on the truck today, 3 tomorrow, etc.) a simple "12:30p-2:30p" doesn't actually give you a lot of information.

 If you multiply those two hours by the number of guys in the crew, then you have a number you can compare to any other time that property was serviced.